safahas/wizword-v2/README.md

      - Wrong guesses cost 10 points
      - Correct guesses earn points based on word length and questions asked
      - Try to minimize questions to maximize your score!

+## Forgot Password / Password Reset

+If you forget your password, you can reset it directly from the login screen:

+1. Click the **"Forgot Password?"** button on the login tab.
+2. Enter your registered email address and click **"Send Temporary Password"**.
+3. Check your email for a temporary password (valid for 5 minutes).
+4. Enter the temporary password and set a new password in the UI.
+5. Log in with your new password.

+**Note:**
+- The app uses your SMTP settings from `.env` to send password reset emails.
+- For Gmail, you must use a [Google App Password](https://support.google.com/accounts/answer/185833?hl=en) (remove spaces when copying to `.env`).
+- If you use another provider, update `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, and `SMTP_PASS` accordingly.

 ## Cloud Deployment